pure-data/externals-howto/README.rst

 object arguments
 ----------------

-It is quite useful for a counter, if a initial value can be defined by the user.
+It is quite useful for a counter, if an initial value can be defined by the user.
 Therefore this initial value should be passed to the object at creation time.